dlab-berkeley/R-Data-Wrangling/README.md

 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 This repository contains the materials for D-Lab's Data Wrangling workshop.

+### Prerequisites
 We recommend attending D-Lab's [R Fundamentals](https://github.com/dlab-berkeley/R-Fundamentals) series prior to this workshop.

+Check D-Lab's [Learning Pathways](https://dlab-berkeley.github.io/dlab-workshops/python_path.html) to figure out which of our workshops to take!

 ## Workshop Goals